G. H. Raisoni College of Engineering and Management

 G H Raisoni College of Engineering and Management (GHRCEM) is an Autonomous (B.Tech) educational institute located in Pune, India, which is affiliated to Pune University (SPPU).
 It offers Post-Graduate and Undergraduate degrees in the fields of computer, electronics and information technology and business administration and is part of the Raisoni Group of Institutions.
 It is approved by All India Council for Technical Education (AICTE).

 Infrastructure

 Campus of G.H.
 Raisoni College of Engineering & Management, Wagholi, Pune is on Ahmednagar road, 15 km from Pune Railway station and only 4 kilometers away from the airport and Very close to the Industrial Area, the environment at the sprawling campus is conducive to academic pursuits like class-room studies and research.
-The ergonomic design of building helps to generate a feeling of spaciousness and tranquility, with ample scope for future development and expansion.
+The ergonomic design of building is very small. we offers worst campus experience.
 The institute has much needed student-friendly atmosphere and the courses have a distinct advantage of approach, designed to suit the needs of aspiring employees and the Industry in the close vicinity.
 The Institute will establish closer links with the industries around through Training & Placement Department.